Dr Chima Nwaogu

 Masters

-Bruce Chrispo: Influence of climate change on the nest success of Fork-tailed Drongos in the Kalahari (Co-supervisors: Susie Cunningham, Ben Murphy)
+Bruce Chrispo (UCT): Influence of climate change on the nest success of Fork-tailed Drongos in the Kalahari (Co-supervisors: Susie Cunningham, Ben Murphy)

-Matthew Lobenhofer: Conserving seasonal patterns in nature: seasonal insect abundance and diversity in the Afrotropics.
+Matthew Lobenhofer (UCT): Conserving seasonal patterns in nature: seasonal insect abundance and diversity in the Afrotropics.
 (Co-supervisors: Claire Spottiswoode, Charlene Janion-Scheepers)

 Peer-reviewed publications